deejaygraham/deejaygraham.github.io/_posts/2015-03-27-running-an-azure-cloud-service-without-an-emulator.markdown

 ## RoleEnvironment

-The RoleEnvironment can require a little more work.
+The `RoleEnvironment` can require a little more work.
 It's a static class so it's reach into a codebase can be pervasive.
-We can help ourselves a little by hiding the static-ness behind an interface IRoleSettings, say, and passing that into constructors.
+We can help ourselves a little by hiding the static-ness behind an interface `IRoleSettings`, say, and passing that into constructors.

-When can then create an AzureRoleSettings implementation that delegates to RoleEnvironment for the deployed scenario.
+When can then create an `AzureRoleSettings` implementation that delegates to `RoleEnvironment` for the deployed scenario.

-For unit testing, we can mock the interface or create a StubRoleSettings implementation that uses a Dictionary to store name value pairs.
+For unit testing, we can mock the interface or create a `StubRoleSettings` implementation that uses a `Dictionary` to store name value pairs.

 For integration testing or debugging subtle issues requiring real world values we would really like to be able to read the cscfg and pull out values for an individual role.
-Since we already have the IRoleSettings interface, we can implement an IntegrationRoleEnviroment class and use XPath to build our list of name value pairs.
+Since we already have the `IRoleSettings` interface, we can implement an `IntegrationRoleEnviroment` class and use XPath to build our list of name value pairs.

 The code for all these implementations is at [gist](https://gist.github.com/deejaygraham/7787aa578a33816c24e8) and